An Initial Experience of the xAPI

 I have been interacting with the xAPI for over a month now and whilst I can see why it’s useful in terms of analysing experiences to enhance learning, I can’t see it becoming a useful standard in its current form due to a lack of separation and adoption.
 I believe the specification must be separated into smaller specifications to (a) increase adoption, (b) reduce complexity, and (c) encourage modular implementations.

 Benefits of Separation

 Splitting the specification into smaller specifications can increase adoption since other specifications can use the same parts.
-For example the xAPI currently shares parts with Activity Streams but these parts have been completely re-specified by the xAPI when instead the parts could be specified in the same way in one specification to improve interoperability between the two specifications.
+For example the xAPI currently shares parts but these parts have been completely re-specified by the xAPI when instead the parts could be specified in the same way in one specification to improve interoperability between the two specifications.
 Additionally, increasing adoption means that there are more people maintaining the specification.